JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 └─ experiment.g4p
 ```

-*Note that the Patterns folder will contain only patterns actually used in the final protocol, even if you imported more.
-Same goes for the Functions and AO folders.*
+Note that the Patterns folder will contain only patterns actually used in the final protocol, even if you imported more.
+Same goes for the Functions and AO folders.
+{:.info}

 Once you have saved an experiment, if you want to design another one, there is no need to close the application.
-Simply click the *Clear All*{:.gui-btn} button at the top right corner, and it will clear out the currently loaded experiment.
-Be careful though, if you click *Clear All*{:.gui-btn} before saving the experiment, you will lose your work!
+Simply click the _Clear All_{:.gui-btn} button at the top right corner, and it will clear out the currently loaded experiment.
+Be careful though, if you click _Clear All_{:.gui-btn} before saving the experiment, you will lose your work!

 ## Opening an experiment

-When you go to *File*{:.gui-btn} – *Open*{:.gui-btn}, you'll see one or more options. *.g4p file*{:.gui-btn} is the first and will always be there.
+When you go to _File_{:.gui-btn} → _Open_{:.gui-btn}, you'll see one or more options. _.g4p file_{:.gui-btn} is the first and will always be there.
 Click this if you want to open an experiment file not listed.
 When you open an experiment, you should browse to the .g4p file inside the experiment folder and open that.
 Everything in the folder will automatically be imported.

-Below the *.g4p file*{:.gui-btn} option may be listed up to four experiment names.
+Below the _.g4p file_{:.gui-btn} option may be listed up to four experiment names.
 These are the four most recently opened .g4p files, and if you want to open one of them again, just click the name it will open automatically.
 When you first start using this software, there will be no recently opened files to list here, but they will appear as you use the software.

 Keep in mind if you open an experiment, change it, and then resave it, it will not update the original experiment.
 It will save as a new folder because there will be a new timestamp added to the experiment name.